jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

-- **I'm trying to launch a (Python/Scala/R) kernel in YARN Client Mode but it failed with a "Kernel error" and an AuthenticationException.**
+- **I'm trying to launch a (Python/Scala/R) kernel in YARN Client Mode but it failed with a "Kernel error" and an `AuthenticationException`.**
     ```
     [E 2017-09-29 11:13:23.277 EnterpriseGatewayApp] Exception 'AuthenticationException' occurred
-    when creating a SSHClient connecting to '172.xx.xxx.xxx' with user 'elyra',
+    when creating a SSHClient connecting to 'xxx.xxx.xxx.xxx' with user 'elyra',
     message='Authentication failed.'.
     ```